Ask a Priestess: Sacred Sex Guidance

 2. Can I have casual sex without catching feelings? đź’”

 Long story short you can have casual sex without catching romantic feelings, but at what cost?
-The other person could catch feelings for you and now that’s something else you have to deal with.

 3. How do I stop feeling embarrassed about how I look naked? đź§